IronWorker REST/HTTP API

 Request

-The request should be JSON-encoded and consist of an object with a single property, “tasks”, which contains an array of objects.
-Each object in the array should consist of:
+The request should be JSON-encoded and consist of an object with a single property, tasks

 - code_name: The name of the code package to execute for this task.

-- payload: A string of data to be passed to the worker (usually JSON) so the worker knows exactly what worker it should perform.
+- payload: A string of data to be passed to the worker (usually JSON) so the worker knows exactly what work it should perform.
 This is the equivalent to a message in a typical message queue.
 The payload will be available in a file that your worker can access.
-File location will be passed in via the -payload argument.
-The payload cannot be larger than 64KB in size.
+The file name is available in the environment variable called

 Optionally, each object in the array can also contain the following: